sapphirepack/api/docs/spec.md

 Response:

 200 -> Success
-422 -> Missing a field or improper field
+422 -> Missing a field or improper field or already exists

 ---